Halloween at Hersheypark (Updated 2022)

-Halloween at Hersheypark has exciting offerings for the 2022 season.
-This year Hersheypark Halloween will include family friendly activities as well as a new Dark Nights event.
+Halloween at Hersheypark has exciting offerings for the 2023 season.
+This year Hersheypark Halloween will include family friendly activities, immersive haunt experiences, sweet treats through out the park and the popular Dark Nights are back!

 hersheypark in the dark event.